oist-ncbc/takaku_fukai_2026/README.md

 ---

 ## 5. Planned Improvements
-A cleaned and documented version of the code will be prepared once the manuscript enters peer review.
+A cleaned and documented version of the code will be prepared.
 The planned updates include:
 - A reorganized directory structure
 - Enhanced comments and docstrings